 - 4.7 Service and Maintenance.
-Each vehicle owned or leased by an institution must be subject to scheduled periodic service and maintenance by qualified persons and comply with all applicable requirements of The University of Texas System Business Procedures Memoranda No. 16. - 4.8 Operators of Vehicle.
+Each vehicle owned or leased by an institution must be subject to scheduled periodic service and maintenance by qualified persons and comply with all applicable requirements of any U. T. System policy. - 4.8 Operators of Vehicle.
 All operators of vehicles owned or leased by an institution shall be employees of the institution and shall have a valid operator's license for the operation of the particular vehicle.
-In addition, operators of vehicles owned or leased by an institution shall only be operated by persons authorized to operate such vehicles in accordance with The University of Texas System Business Procedures Memoranda No. 16. - 4.9 Rented Vehicles.
+In addition, operators of vehicles owned or leased by an institution shall only be operated by persons authorized to operate such vehicles in accordance with any U. T. System policy. - 4.9 Rented Vehicles.
 Each institution shall adopt rules concerning the use of rental vehicles for travel covered by this Policy.
-The rules shall comply, where applicable, with the State contracts for rental cars and all applicable requirements of The University of Texas System Business Procedures Memoranda No. 16. - 4.10 Common Carrier.
-When a common carrier is used for student travel covered by this policy, each component institution shall take reasonable steps to assure the travel is undertaken in conformance with this Policy.
+The rules shall comply, where applicable, with the State contracts for rental cars and all applicable requirements of any U. T. System policy. - 4.10 Common Carrier.
+When a common carrier is used for student travel covered by this policy, each institution shall take reasonable steps to assure the travel is undertaken in conformance with this Policy. - 3.
+Definitions

-Texas Education Code Section 51.949 - Policy Regulating Student Travel
+Texas Education Code Section 51.950- Policy Regulating Student Travel

-Business Procedures Memoranda No. 16 - Automobile Insurance Coverage for Officers and Employees and General Requirements for Use of Vehicles
+The University of Texas System Administration Policy UTS157, Automobile Insurance Coverage for Officers and Employees and General Requirements for the Use of Vehicles